The 'swarm': How a subset of Sanders supporters use hostile tactics to drown out critics - KTVZ

 Michael Trice, a lecturer on communications at the Massachusetts Institute of Technology, said the attitude of a campaign influences the attitude of the digital community surrounding that campaign.

 Even if the Sanders campaign has at times admonished bullying, Trice said he thinks its staffers could do more to actively police such behavior.
-Trice noted that he has also been harassed and had his job threatened by Sanders supporters as he has researched the issue.
+Trice noted that he has also been harassed by Sanders supporters and had his job threatened by other online bullies as he has researched the issue.

 “It’s scary.
 It’s frightening,” Trice said.
 “If you’re not condemning it consistently, and if your proxies within your campaign are not working against it and trying to do something different, then that’s a real issue.”

-Note: CLARIFICATION: This story has been updated to clarify that while Trice says he has been harassed by Sanders supporters, his job was threatened by other online bullies.